-A: No. The use of these funds does not impact the five-year time clock.
+A: No. The use of these funds does not impact the five-year TANF time clock.
 Only "assistance" funds impact the time clock.

-2. Q: Can a family use SSP for a one month period and then six months later, use the remaining three months?
+2. Q: Can a family use SSP for a one-month period and then six months later, use the remaining three months?

 A: Yes, as long as six months later still falls within the federal fiscal year.
 (October 1 through September 30).
-Four months of eligibility begins each federal fiscal year.
+Four months (or 120 days) of eligibility begins at the beginning of each federal fiscal year.